yingw787/tinydevcrm-comingsoon/content/_index.md

 draft: false
 ---

-I'm working on a tiny CRM-like tool for software engineers.
+I'm working on a tiny CRM for software engineers.

 __________